 01 of 08

 Every room needs at least a touch of black.
 This versatile color—or actually, this versatile absence of color—is the workhorse of the spectrum.
 Use just a touch of black, or use it as the backbone of your bedroom palette—the result is a look that is sophisticated, calm and just a bit glamorous.
-If you thought decorating your bedroom in black would make it look like a cave, take a look at the eight bedrooms featured here.
+If you thought that decorating your bedroom in black would make it look like a cave, take a look at the eight bedrooms featured here.
 Each makes different use of black, but each is gorgeous and highly livable.

-This charming bedroom has a lot going on—the bright pink walls and throw pillows, the luscious green headboard, the ornate chandelier, a mirrored bedside table, and a shiny white leather bench.
+This charming bedroom has a lot going on—the bright pink walls and the throw pillows, the luscious green headboard, the ornate chandelier, a mirrored bedside table, and a shiny white leather bench.
 What it also has is a lot of patterns.
 But because the pattern is all black and white, the total effect not only avoids any hint of business, it even works to tone down the overall appearance of the room, and ties together all of the individual elements that make this room so special.
 So go ahead and mix stripes, dots, and ornate, old-style botanicals—just limit the palette to black and white, and you’ll be fine.Continue to 2 of 8 below.

 02 of 08